-- 1. Master's Degree in Nursing from an accredited program - 2.
+- 1. Graduate Degree in Nursing from an accredited program - 2.
 Current resume or Curriculum Vitae - 3.
 One letter of Professional Recommendation - 4.
 Current unencumbered license to practice as a registered nurse in the State of Michigan or in the State of Home Residence (if participating in a distance program) - 5.
 National Board Certification in area of clinical specialization if applicable. - 6.
 Autobiographical Statement of Personal Goals and Objectives - 7.
-Current resume or CV - 8.
 Official Transcripts from each institution of higher education